 - Other disorders, like fibrous dysplasia and brittle bone disease, cause the bones to fracture/break easily.

-- Conditions that affect the skeletal muscles are known as myopathies include types of muscular dystrophy.
+- Conditions that affect the skeletal muscles are known as myopathies, including types of muscular dystrophy.

 - All types of injuries can affect bones, muscles, cartilage, and connective tissues.